x0x-Lucifer-x0x/CarDetection_YOLOV/README.md

 ## Overview

-This project focuses on building a vehicle detection model using **YOLOv8**, a popular object detection algorithm.
+This project focuses on building Types of vehicle detection model using **YOLOv8**, a popular object detection algorithm.
 The model is trained to detect various types of vehicles in images or video streams.